beamer-bridge/run-your-own-agent/README.md

 instance of the agent.
 This account needs:
 * At least 0.5 L1 ETH
 * Eth on both rollups, at least 9 ETH per rollup, though we recommend 36 ETH
-* Tokens used to fulfill transfer requests: at least 50,000 USDC per rollup, recommended 200,000 USDC.
+* Tokens used to fulfill transfer requests: at least 50,000 USDC or DAI per rollup, recommended 200,000 USDC or DAI.

 Additionally, make sure that your account is whitelisted for the mainnet deployment.
 If it is not, you can apply for whitelisting at hello@beamerbridge.com.